-Kramer emphasizes that this doesn’t mean that all relationships have suffered permanently from the pandemic.
+Damoose emphasizes that this doesn’t mean that all relationships have suffered permanently from the pandemic.
 In fact, some relationships may have improved as couples dealt with the stressors together.
 However, it is inevitable that other relationships have worsened under such extreme duress.

 “The stress of this crisis has been a constant that inevitably impacts how we communicate, emote, problem-solve and respond compassionately to one another,” she says.
 “If both partners are under stress and don’t have the tools to cope with their emotional and mental states, the negative impact may be exponential.”

-Kramer reports that when each person’s stress impacts the other, the result can be that they begin to view their relationships more negatively, begin feeling less supported by their partners, and gradually start to shut down.
+Damoose reports that when each person’s stress impacts the other, the result can be that they begin to view their relationships more negatively, begin feeling less supported by their partners, and gradually start to shut down.
 “We don’t always have tools or resources to recognize this as it’s happening, so the result can be similar to that of a sinking ship, with both partners going down with it,” she says.

 Safeguard your relationship against pandemic stress

-To avoid allowing the pandemic to negatively affect your relationship, Kramer recommends that you consider the qualities of your relationship before the pandemic.
+To avoid allowing the pandemic to negatively affect your relationship, Damoose recommends that you consider the qualities of your relationship before the pandemic.
 Ask yourself if there are strengths in the relationship that are being overshadowed by the pandemic, and if you can you find a way to reconnect with those areas.

 What’s more, you need to identify and confront the relationship’s challenges, pandemic-related or not: